TanStack/query/docs/src/pages/docs/api.md

   - Optional
   - This function will filter the params that get passed to `queryFn`.
   - For example, you can filter out the first query key from the params by using `queryFnParamsFilter: args => args.slice(1)`.
+- `structuralSharing: Boolean`
+  - Optional
+  - Defaults to `true`
+  - If set to `false`, structural sharing between query results will be disabled.

 **Returns**